 Unless an emergency situation exists, all face-to-face audits are suspended until further notice.
 The systems manager may utilize a desk audit, or if appropriate, a telephonic interview.

-Are there any adjustments to the risk evaluation and mitigation strategies (REMS) program requirements and the blood testing for the prescribing of clozapine?
+Are there any adjustments to the REMS program requirements and the blood testing for the prescribing of clozapine?

 Yes.
 The FDA has released COVID-19 guidance on REMS.